nimbleltd/docs/src/authorization.md

 ## Permissions and access control

+> **Changes pending**: It is likely that _groups and _group_permissions will be deprecated.
+In practice groups are infrequently used and they complicate the access control system.
+12/17/12

 Backlift's authorization module allows you to control access to persisted objects.
 In backlift you authorize access to data, and build behaviors around that.
 A user profile object may be marked as readonly, which means that the server will reject attempts to update the profile object unless the currently logged-in user is the owner of that profile object.

 Backlift uses the following attributes on objects in order to control access: